Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 #### General entity settings

 * Exactly one entity must be declared as leading (`leading=true`).
-* Composite entities can only have identifier strategy `NONE`.
-Automatic identifier generation is not possible for composite primary keys.
+* Composite keys are not supported anymore.
 * The entity needs a display pattern.
 Occurs when no display pattern is defined.
 * The display pattern does not contain any field references.
 Please check whether this is on purpose or not.
 This warning occurs if a display pattern does not contain any field references.
 * Every entity with an archive (`hasArchive` set to `true`) must contain one datetime or date field designated as end date.
 For implementation of an automatic archiving functionality the system must know when an object has reached the end of it's lifecycle.